RepoMining/RepoSim4Py/Embedding/Embedding_model_train_315/README.md

 ### 2. Generating different-level embeddings using different models.
 After we get essential information of each repository, we can use different fine-tuning models to generate different-level embeddings.
 In each sub-folder named **"ooo_embedding_evaluation_train_315"**, where **"ooo"** means a level, you can find the following four things:
-* **UniXcoder**: A pre-trained model can be used to such fine-tuning model based on UniXcoder.
+* **UniXcoder**: A pre-trained model can be adapted to such fine-tuning model based on UniXcoder.
 * **Evaluation Jupyter Notebook**: A notebook for evaluating on different-level embeddings.
 * **Evaluation result**: A ".png" file for describing the ROC curve on different-level embeddings.
 * **Similarity calculation**: A ".csv" file for saving similarity calculation information on different-level embeddings by using different fine-tuning models.